mipearson/webpack-rails/README.md

 **webpack-rails** gives you tools to integrate Webpack in to an existing Ruby on Rails application.

-It will happily co-exist with sprockets, but does not use on it for production fingerprinting or asset serving. **webpack-rails** is designed with the assumption that if you're using Webpack you treat Javascript as a first-class citizen.
-This means that you control the webpack config, package.json and everything that webpack uses is provided via npm.
+It will happily co-exist with sprockets but does not use it for production fingerprinting or asset serving. **webpack-rails** is designed with the assumption that if you're using Webpack you treat Javascript as a first-class citizen.
+This means that you control the webpack config, package.json, and use npm to install Webpack & its plugins.

-In development mode [webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html) is used to serve webpack'd entry points and offer hot module reloading.
+In development mode [webpack-dev-server](http://webpack.github.io/docs/webpack-dev-server.html) is used to serve webpacked entry points and offer hot module reloading.
 In production entry points are built in to `public/webpack`. **webpack-rails** uses [stats-webpack-plugin](https://www.npmjs.com/package/stats-webpack-plugin) to translate entry points in to asset paths.

-It was designed for use at [Marketplacer](http://www.marketplacer.com) to assist in us migrating our Javascript (and possibly our SCSS) off of Sprockets.
+It was designed for use at [Marketplacer](http://www.marketplacer.com) to assist us in migrating our Javascript (and possibly our SCSS) off of Sprockets.
 It first saw production use in June 2015.

-As this is pre-1.0 software the API and configuration may change as we become more familiar with Webpack.
+As this is pre-1.0 software its API and configuration may change as we become more familiar with Webpack.

 ## Getting Started